n3wtt-ex/flownest/FIX_INSTRUCTIONS.md

 ### quick_fix_migrations.sql
 - Creates a simple version of `get_user_approval_status_message` that assumes all users are approved
 - Updates the organization creation function to set new users as inactive with pending status
-- Updates the organization lookup function to check approval status
+- Updates the organization lookup function to be more lenient with existing users (allows access to any active organization if no approved one is found)

 ### apply_user_approval_migrations.sql
 - Contains the complete implementation with proper logic for all approval statuses